wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Generally, the following requesters may access driving records from the MVA:

-• Individual named on the record
+• Individuals named on the record

 • Requesters armed with a court order or subpoena